 PR is not the easiest of jobs, and it takes time and effort.
 If you’re serious about gaining results from this, consider hiring a freelance PR expert who will already have the contacts, skills, and industry understanding that can make all the difference between getting published and being ignored.

-You can do it for yourself, though, too, and often you are the best person to talk about your business because you know all the ins and outs.
+You can do it for yourself, though, and you are often the best person to talk about your business because you know all the ins and outs.
 Here are some ways to get your SEO PR rolling.

 1. Build relationships

 PR is a busy world and you’ll often make more headway if you know the right people.
-This doesn’t have to be reporters in the biggest national newspapers, either.
-Get to know your local reporters first (for most small businesses, these local publications are where most of your PR will end up).
+This doesn’t necessarily have to be reporters in the biggest national newspapers, either.
+Get to know your local reporters first (for the majority of small businesses, these local publications are where most of your PR will end up).
 You can make yourself useful to them by providing high quality pieces that they can publish.

 2. Write press releases

 Have you achieved something amazing recently?
-Perhaps your staff have raised some money for a local charity, or perhaps your business is celebrating an important birthday.
-Small stories like this aren’t going to make national news, but your local papers will be interested, and the best way for them to find out is for you to write and send a press release.
+Perhaps you or your team have raised some money for a local charity, or maybe your business is celebrating an important birthday.
+Small stories like this aren’t going to make national news, but your local papers will be interested.
+The best way for them to find out what you’re doing is for you to write and send a press release.

 If you have a more unique story that a bigger publication might be interested in, consider offering an exclusive to make it more appealing.